 A kitten or cat suffering from FPV will show several different symptoms.
 Always look out for any of the following:

 It can also result in very sudden death.
 Those cats that survive the first few days become immunosuppressed and lose the function of their immune system.
-This is because when the virus is present in the organism it causes a shortages of blood cells, including the white blood cells which are key to fighting infection.
+This is because the virus destroys the red blood cells that fight infection and means that they can easily get secondary infections such as septicaemia.

 If a cat is infected when pregnant, it’s likely she’ll miscarry, have stillbirth or give birth to kittens with abnormal brain development (cerebellar hypoplasia).

 Is feline panleukopenia still common in cats and kittens?

 FPV is now well controlled in pet cats due to widespread vaccination, however, it can still cause outbreaks in shelter cats and feral cat populations.
 When this happens, there is a very high death rate.

 What else should I know about feline panleukopenia?